gyoce/Tetris/README.md

 ## Game
 This is the famous Game created by Alekseï Pajitnov called Tetris.

-In this game you have to move the pieces call "Tetrominoes" to make entire line.
+In this game you have to move the pieces called "Tetrominoes" to make entire line.
 When a line is full, all the pieces above goes down.
 The goal is of course to not fill the entire board and survive as long as possible.